zhiwei007/flutter_plugins/V10P_Scanner/README.md

-# fp_finger
+# V10P_Scanner

-The plugin is used for fingerprint input of FP V10P devices.
+The plugin is used for fingerprint input of   V10P devices.

 ## Getting Started